 Although initially rejected, this authority was later welcomed.
 Populations in the West grew, and this led to the formation of cities, towns, and organized territories.
 It allowed people on the frontier to obtain political representation, and as formal parts of the United States, they received protection from the nearby, often hostile, Native American tribes.

-But as the early West became populated, the frontier pushed further across the continent, attracting new people and keeping the ideals of limited government and individual prosperity relevant in American politics.
+But as the early West became populated, the frontier pushed further across the continent, attracting new people and keeping the ideals of limited government and individual prosperity relevant in United States politics.

-Jefferson and his supporters — which included not only Western settlers, but also small government advocates in the East and many slaveholders in the South — helped form the Democratic-Republican Party, which was the first party to challenge the Federalists, to which Washington and Hamilton belonged.
+The events of the Whiskey Rebellion contributed to the formation of political parties in the United States.
+Jefferson and his supporters — which included not only Western settlers, but also small government advocates in the East and many slaveholders in the South — helped form the Democratic-Republican Party, which was the first party to challenge the Federalists, to which President Washington and Alexander Hamilton belonged.

-This cut into Federalists power and their control of the direction of the nation, and starting with Thomas Jefferson’s election in 1800, Democratic-Republicans would quickly take control from Federalists, ushering in a new era in American politics.
+This cut into Federalists power and their control of the direction of the nation, and starting with Thomas Jefferson’s election in 1800, Democratic-Republicans would quickly take control from Federalists, ushering in a new era in United States politics.

-The whiskey tax that inspired the rebellion remained in effect until 1802.
+The whiskey tax that inspired the Whiskey Rebellion remained in effect until 1802.
 Under the leadership of President Thomas Jefferson and the Republican Party , the whiskey tax was repealed after continuing to be almost impossible to collect.